FIFA Confirms Replay for Abandoned Brazil-Argentina World Cup Qualifier

 World football’s governing body also handed a series of fines to the two national football federations, prompting both to lodge appeals.

-FIFA’s disciplinary committee upheld the 50,000 Swiss francs ($50,342) fines imposed on both as a result of the abandonment.
+FIFA’s disciplinary committee upheld the 50,000 Swiss franc ($50,342) fines imposed on both as a result of the abandonment.

 Read all the Latest News , Breaking News and IPL 2022 Live Updates here.